 - According to the AgCensus of 2012, the number of small farms increased by 2% to 334 compared to 2007.

-- The production value of fruits and nuts has increased by 304% percent since 2001, while acreage has only increase by 144%.
+- As of 2013, the production value of fruits and nuts increased by 304% percent since 2001, while acreage has only increase by 144%.
 Whereas, the production value of wine grapes has grown by 548%, and acreage only increased by 252%.

 - Within the nine-county Bay Area, San Mateo has the fourth highest agricultural production value (Aggregating, Distributing, and Marketing Local Foods in San Mateo County, California, 2014).

 - Agricultural production value is quadrupled when considering the multiplier effect (San Mateo County Department of Agriculture, 2011).

 - 72% of agricultural production value in San Mateo County is provided by floral and nursery products.